alanwsmith/typing-rust.alanwsmith.com/src/todo/index.md

 - Turn off whatever is overriding the default scroll bars.

+- See if you can turn off whatever is making the TOC sidebar nav jump to center the items so that it stays with where you had it.
+(Probably requrie setting a cookie and reading it?)

 ## Other

 - Is it possible to make the book dynamic in some